Structured interview

+Interviewer conducting a face-to-face interview with a participant.

 A structured interview (also known as a standardized interview or a researcher-administered survey) is a quantitative research method commonly employed in survey research.
 The aim of this approach is to ensure that each interview is presented with exactly the same questions in the same order.
 This ensures that answers can be reliably aggregated and that comparisons can be made with confidence between sample sub groups or between different survey periods.

 Structure

 Structured interviews are a means of collecting data for a statistical survey.
 In this case, the data is collected by an interviewer rather than through a self-administered questionnaire.
 Interviewers read the questions exactly as they appear on the survey questionnaire.
 The choice of answers to the questions is often fixed (close-ended) in advance, though open-ended questions can also be included within a structured interview.

 A structured interview also standardises the order in which questions are asked of survey respondents, so the questions are always answered within the same context.
 This is important for minimising the impact of context effects, where the answers given to a survey question can depend on the nature of preceding questions.
 Though context effects can never be avoided, it is often desirable to hold them constant across all respondents.
 By doing so, structured interviews often have increased validity.